-Protect the power cords and power adapters from liquids.
+Protect power cord and power adapters from liquids.
 For instance, do not leave your power cord or power adapter near sinks, tubs, toilets, or on floors that are cleaned with liquid cleansers.
-Liquids can cause a short circuit, particularly if the power cord or power adapter have been stressed by misuse.
-Liquids can also cause gradual corrosion of the power cord terminals and/or the connector terminals on the power adapters which can eventually result in overheating.
+Liquids can cause a short circuit, particularly if the power cord or power adapter has been stressed by misuse.
+Liquids also can cause gradual corrosion of power cord terminals and/or the connector terminals on a power adapter, which can eventually result in overheating.